 4378 Internship in Technical Communication

 Prerequisite: Junior or senior standing, declared major in technical communication and approval of the director of technical communication.
 Supervised work in technical communication.
 Requires a portfolio and research paper.

 4380 Professional Issues in Technical Communication

-Prerequisite: Senior standing, declared major in technical communication, and one ENGL 4000-level course or approval of the Director of Technical Communication.
+Prerequisite: Senior standing, declared major or minor in technical communication, and one ENGL 4000-level course or approval of the Director of Technical Communication.
 Advanced study of trends in technical communication, application of theory in a community service-learning project, and preparation of a professional portfolio.